Julianne Regan: Early life (1962–1981)

 At the age of 15, Julianne Regan was given a Woolworths electric guitar by a cousin and taught herself to play.

-From Zig Zag to The Swarm (1982–1984)

-Regan moved to London aged 19 and found work as a journalist for music magazine ZigZag, while studying at the London College of Fashion.
-In her capacity as a journalist, she interviewed Gene Loves Jezebel and subsequently joined that band on bass guitar.
-Soon after, apparently unhappy with the tension between the group's twin frontmen, she left to make music with friend and former Xmal Deutschland drummer Manuela Zwingmann, while working in a book shop on Charing Cross Road after Zig Zag went bust.
-During this period she met, though friends of friends, both Andy Cousin and Tim Bricheno then both playing for goth band Aemotii Crii.
-The band that resulted, at first consisting of Regan, Zwingman, Bricheno and James Richard Jackson, was originally called The Swarm, but was changed to All About Eve after Regan and Zwingman watched the classic film at Regan's parents' house in Southport, Lancashire.

 All About Eve (first era) (1985–1992)

 The first line-up recorded the single "D For Desire" in 1985, but, following disagreements around artistic direction between Zwingmann and Regan, the former left the band.
 Soon after this, Andy Cousin replaced Jackson on bass, thus creating the first well-known All About Eve line-up of Bricheno, Cousin and Regan, plus a drum machine.
 The group recorded demos and played several gigs.